Showing posts with label truth. Show all posts

 "This is what the Lord says: Bad things will happen to those who put their trust in people.
 Bad things will happen to those who depend on human strength.
 That is because they have stopped trusting the Lord."

 What part of the Bible do you find it hard to believe?
 Did Jesus change water to wine or grape juice?
 Did the Red Sea open up to let the Israelites cross to the other side?
 Is Jesus the Son of God?
-Is Holy Spirit God?
+Is the Holy Spirit God?
 Does the dispensation of grace mean to forgo the Old Testament?
 Does the Church replace the role of modern-day Israel?
 Is there more than one resurrection?
 Did God create the heavens and the earth with all living creatures on the earth, in the sea, and in the sky precisely in six days?
 Is the sun, the moon, and the stars located between the water below and the water above, as described in Genesis 1:6, 14?
 Is the concept of the rapture a human invention?
 Is the KJV the only reliable version to be trusted?
-If you answer any of those questions with 'I don't know", you are honest.
+If you answer any of those questions with ‘I don’t know”, you are honest.
 There is hope for you.
 What makes the Bible so difficult to accept as truth?

 Our perception.
 It often leads us to prefer falsehoods, obscurity, and relinquishing the truth.”
 Another possibility is: what lie are we afraid to question and let go of?